Skip to main content

 Addressing Environmental Safety Hazards in the Home

 Falls that occur at home are often the result of environmental factors that may be easy to overlook but comparatively simple to address.
-Occupational therapists are specifically skilled in helping individuals identify and address potential safety hazards in the home that may increase the likelihood of a fall (AOTA, 2017a).
+Occupational therapists are specifically skilled in helping individuals identify and address potential safety hazards in the home that may increase the likelihood of a fall.

 Specific steps that may improve environmental safety in a patient’s home may include:

-- Keeping a phone/charger beside the bed and consider carrying a charged phone with you at all times
+• Keeping a phone/charger beside the bed and considering carrying a charged phone at all times

-- Minimizing clutter, which may present trip hazards
+• Minimizing clutter that may present trip hazards

 ADL Training